daronphang/coding_resources/computer-science/data-structures/sets/linked-lists.md

 A data structure in which the objects are arranged in a linear order.
 Unlike an array in which the linear order is determined by the array indices, the order in a linked list is determined by a pointer in each object.
 Applications include image viewer with previous/next images, accessing previous/next page in borwser, and playlists in music player.

+A linked list is represented by a pointer to the first node of the linked list called the head.
+If the linked list is empty, then the value of the head points to NULL.

 #### Single

 Contains pointer to next element only (no prev pointer attribute).
 Can virtually involve anything.
 Non-empty lists can be represented by two-cells; first cell contains pointer to a list element and second cell contains a pointer to either the empty list or another/next two-cell element.